-The major fields listed for doctoral specialization are also available as minor areas of study for other doctoral programs.
-Additional areas of study for the minor are available within the college as well as areas from the colleges of Arts and Sciences, Business Administration and Health and Human Services.
+The major fields listed for doctoral specialization also are available as minor areas of study for other doctoral programs that require a minor.
+Additional areas of study for the minor are available within the college, as well as areas from the Colleges of Arts and Sciences, Business Administration, and Health and Human Services.
 Students should discuss these alternatives with their advisers.

-Admission to the Doctoral Program
+Admission to Doctoral Programs

 Individuals applying for admission to doctoral study in the College of Education must meet the admission requirements of the Graduate School, the College of Education and the program in which the individual wishes to pursue a major field of study.
-These requirements are as follows:
+The following is a composite of Graduate School and College of Education admission requirements.
+Any exception to the first two criteria must be reviewed and adjudicated for each applicant by the College of Education, doctoral monitoring committee (DMC) for referral to the Graduate School for final approval.